 Meeting and assistance upon arrival as our representatives welcome you and escort you to your car.
 Later you will be taken to visit:

-The 5 km long majestic fort on a 125 metre high hill is one of the most impressive and formidable structures.
+The 5 km long majestic fort on a 125-meter high hill is one of the most impressive and formidable structures.
 Although invincible from the outside, the fort has four gates approached by a winding road.
-Within the fort are some magnificent palaces with marvelously carved panels, latticed windows and evocative names.
+Within the fort are some magnificent palaces with marvelously carved panels, latticed windows, and evocative names.
 Not worthy of these are the Moti Mahal, the Phool Mahal, the Sheesh Mahal, the Sileh Khana and the Daulat Khana.
-These palaces house a fabulous collection of trappings of Indian royalty including a superb collection of palanquins, elephant hawdahs, miniature paintings of various schools, musical instruments, costumes and furniture.
+These palaces house a fabulous collection of trappings of Indian royalty including a superb collection of palanquins, elephant howdahs, miniature paintings of various schools, musical instruments, costumes, and furniture.

-The only 20th century palace built under the famine relief project that gave employment to famine struck population.
+The only 20th-century palace built under the famine relief project that gave employment to famine struck population.
 The palace was completed in 16 years.
-This opulent edifice in sandstone is still the residence of the former rulers with a part of it running as hotel and remaining part as a museum.
+This opulent edifice in sandstone is still the residence of the former rulers with a part of it running as a hotel and remaining part as a museum.

-“We do hope the flavor of India will remain on your taste buds for all times to come and hopefully would kindle an indelible fondness for the country and her people; Thank you for being our guest, and as we say in India ‘Please Come back Soon”
+“We do hope the flavour of India will remain on your taste buds for all times to come and hopefully would kindle an indelible fondness for the country and her people; Thank you for being our guest, and as we say in India ‘Please Come back Soon”.